mglantz/ocp36-azure-cns/README.md

 7. Wait for the deployment to complete.
 Check out the resource group in https://portal.azure.com and wait for it to say "2 Succeeded" under Deployments.

+8. Edit /root/fixCns.sh on all nodes to fix a current bug causing pods to get stuck in terminating state.

+9. Done.

 ## READ the instructions in its entirety before deploying via the deployment button below!

 This template deploys multiple VMs and requires some pre-work before you can successfully deploy the OpenShift Cluster.
 If you don't get the pre-work done correctly, you will most likely fail to deploy the cluster using this template.
 Please read the instructions completely before you proceed.